Sazz01/CMEECourseWork/miniproject/README.md

 # Project Title: CMEE Coursework Repository Miniproject

 ### Brief Description:
 A compilation of files needed to create a miniproject report to be assessed as part of our final grade of CMEE Mres at Imperial College London.
 Guidelines for the miniproject can be found at  https://mhasoba.github.io/TheMulQuaBio/intro.html in chapter 'The Computing Miniproject'.
+Tutorials on how data should be analysed can be found in 'Model fitting using non-linear least squares.
+For my project I chose dataset 1.
 The project title: How well do different linear and nonlinear growth models fit to bacterial growth curves?